-Don’t let the price for a day trip to these two islands discourage you, it’s absolutely worth it – check out these top things to do in Praslin and La Digue!
+Don’t let the price for a day trip to these islands discourage you, it’s absolutely worth it – check out these top things to do in Praslin and La Digue!

 When researching the Seychelles, we were a bit too startled to see that a day trip could cost € 200 per person!
 It’s an insane price, but these two islands are a must.
 Generally, you can get separate day trips to each of the islands in order to fully enjoy them, but it would cost about € 300 per person.
 Seeing both islands in a day is a great idea, though, just make sure you get enough sleep the night before 🙂

 We were highly advised not to book this trip from “the beach people” 😀 There are lots of locals walking around on the beach of Beau Vallon, offering to you a great day trip.
 They do offer better prices, though, but you must be careful.
 Some of them don’t have a license and the “included lunch” might turn out to be a tuna sandwich.
 We booked our trip from a little kiosk on the beach (so I guess technically we still got it from “the beach people” 😀 ) and after bargaining a little bit – we got the price down to € 165, which was pretty great.
 You could always book one of these trips online – otherwise you risk not finding spots.

 2. Things to do in Praslin